Self-paced

 Using a Function-based component (with hooks)

-But wait, should I use Function or Class?
+Should I use Function or Class components?

 So React Hooks effectively changed the nature of the original React functional components, and now both types of components are very similar in the things they can do.
 Because of that, we strongly encourage you to use functions and hooks as much as possible.